 - Want some inspiration - check out this website

 Rehearse your performance before filming.
 Learn the script, and know what you're trying to achieve.

 - Set up the room.
 Choose what your backdrop will be.

 - Make sure your clothing is appropriate for the character.

 - Only use props if they are essential.

-City Academy are a creative and performing arts company in the United Kingdom.
-They offer a range of acting classes, taught by professional actors, in London and Manchester.
+City Academy is a creative and performing arts company in the United Kingdom.
+We offer a range of acting classes, taught by professional actors.